koghalai123/ar4_practice/README.md

 ros2 launch annin_ar4_moveit_config moveit.launch.py use_sim_time:=true include_gripper:=True

 Run "surfacePublisher.py" either through ROS2 or simply through python and add the surface publisher topic to the Rviz2 display to see the envelope.
 You need the faces.csv and vertices.csv files created through other scripts as well though.

+# To display the work envelope and find the test cube, some additional packages are needed:

+pip install shapely trimesh open3d alphashape descartes numpy-stl  --break-system-packages